At a Glance

 We advise students to research and pursue a wide range of available funding opportunities.
 To find scholarships applicable to your program, browse the scholarships section of OGE’s website

-Your acceptance form and program deposit are considered a good-faith commitment to participate on your Georgetown University summer program.
-Withdrawal from a summer program must be made in writing to the summer program coordinator.
-Please note that application fees and program deposits are non-refundable.
-Georgetown University will refund recoverable tuition and costs as determined by our partner institutions.
-Refunds will be calculated from the date the Office of Global Education is notified in writing of your intent to withdraw.
-Georgetown University is not responsible for indirect costs paid directly by the student, including but not limited to passport fees, vaccinations, and transportation costs.
-Georgetown University reserves the right to adjust program fees or cancel any program without prior notification; however, every effort will be made to provide information on cancellations in a timely manner.
-In the event of cancellation, Georgetown University will refund program deposits and 100% of recoverable program fees.
+Georgetown University is not responsible for indirect costs paid directly by the student including, but not limited to, passport fees, vaccinations, and transportation costs.
+Georgetown University reserves the right to cancel programs without prior notification; however, every effort will be made to provide participants with information on cancellations in a timely manner.
+In the event of a non-voluntary cancellation, Georgetown University will refund application fees as well as all recoverable program costs.

 We are committed to making study abroad accessible to all interested and eligible students.
 We hope that students with accessibility needs will pursue study abroad opportunities and use the available support services on campus for assistance and advice when necessary.